Contextualizing Meta-Learning via Learning to Decompose: Experiments

-Fig.~\ref{fig:semantics} (lower) shows t-SNE visualizations of learned concepts by {\name}, and results of classification accuracy per concept are in Table~\ref{tab:confusing_cls}.
-SL leads to confusing results on two tasks.
-CSL performs well for color but worse for digit. {\name} achieves relatively high performance on each concept, which validates its ability to identify latent concepts and contextualize the model.
+{\bf Results.} Fig.~\ref{fig:semantics} (b) shows the t-SNE visualizations of two learned attribute maps by {\name}, where we can find the similarity between instances encoded by ``digit'' and ``color'', respectively.
+Results of classification accuracy per attribute are in Table~\ref{tab:confusing_cls}.
+Directly training a classifier over all classes leads to confusing results, where the color and digit patterns cannot not be differentiated.
+So SL leads to confusing results on two tasks.
+SL can be viewed as the ablation study for {\name}, which does not consider the possible influence of the multiple hidden attributes.
+An ideal model would identify the latent attributes and make accurate predictions in both attributes.
+CSL performs well for color but worse for digits.
+Since the maps discovered by {\name} capture the semantics of two latent attributes, {\name} achieves relatively high performance on each attribute by measuring the attribute-specific similarity.
+The results validate the ability of {\name} to identify mixed latent attributes in a task and contextualize the model.